-Endowment Funds - Permanent:

-A consolidation of gifts and donations where income, but not capital, can be used for the General Permanent Endowment general purposes of the charity.

-Specific Purpose Endowments Donations where income, but not the original capital, can be used for the following purposes of the charity:

-E P Abraham & Cephalosporin

-- To support fellowships in medical, chemical and biological sciences.
-Fellowships

-Vanderveil Foundation Fellowship - To support an Engineering fellowship.
-Yamani Fellowship in Public &

-International Law The Carrie Perrodo Fellowship in

-Physics

-Other Specific Permanent Endowment funds with balances

-under £250k

-- To support a Physics fellowship.

-- To support a Law fellowship.

-- To support a variety of purposes, student grants / prizes / bursaries / hardship, fellowships and other teaching costs.

-Endowment Funds - Expendable:

-A consolidation of gifts and donations, which must be invested to produce income and General Expendable Endowment where either income, or income and/or capital, can be used for the general purposes of the charity.

-Specific Purpose Endowments Donations where related income, or income and capital, can be used for the following purposes of the charity:

-Herd Endowment Fund Rank Biochemistry Fellowship

-Sir G White Fellowship

-The Alexander Mosley Fellowship

-in Engineering

-Edgar Jones Fund

-- To support an Engineering fellowship.

-- To support a Biochemistry fellowship.

-- To support an English fellowship.

-- To support an Engineering fellowship.

-- To support two fellowships, fund the Edgar Jones leavers dinner, fund philosophy prizes with the residuary balance to be used for the educational benefit of undergraduate members of the College during their course of study.

-Laura Ashley Holding Oxford

-Bursaries Fund - To support undergraduate Oxford Bursaries.

-Barron History Teaching Fellowship - To support a History fellowship.

-Sackler Earth Sciences Teaching

-Fellowship - To support an Earth Sciences fellowship.

-The Simpson Fund - To support students of The College.
-Other Specific Expendable - To support a variety of purposes, student grants / prizes / bursaries / hardship, chapel & under £200k

-Endowment funds with balances library running costs, fellowships and other teaching costs.

-St Peter's College Notes to the financial statements For the year ended 31 July 2022 of the charity:

-Restricted Funds:

-Donations and Gifts where both income and capital can be used for the following purposes

-Student Hardship Fund - To support students in hardship.

-Deferred Capital - To fund fixed asset projects.

-Staircase II renovation - To support the Staircase II renovation project.

-Crowther Student Support Fund - To support students and Oxford Bursaries.

-Engineering Fund - To support the teaching of engineering.

-Sports Fund - To support College sport.
-History Fellowship - To support a History Fellowship.

-College Maintenance - To support the College's maintenance programme.

-Castle Hill House Project - To support the Castle Hill House student accommodation capital project balances under £50K running costs, fellowships and other teaching costs.

-Other restricted funds with - To support a variety of purposes, student grants / prizes / bursaries / hardship, College
+Endowment Funds - Permanent: General Permanent Endowment A consolidation of gifts and donations where income, but not capital, can be used for the general purposes of the charity.
+Specific Purpose Endowments Donations where income, but not the original capital, can be used for the following purposes of the charity: E P Abraham & Cephalosporin Fellowships - To support fellowships in medical, chemical and biological sciences.
+Vanderveil Foundation Fellowship Yamani Fellowship in Public & - To support an Engineering fellowship.
+International Law The Carrie Perrodo Fellowship in - To support a Law fellowship.
+Physics Other Specific Permanent Endowment funds with balances under £250k To support a Physics fellowship.
+To support a variety of purposes, student grants / prizes / bursaries / hardship, fellowships and other teaching costs.
+Endowment Funds - Expendable: General Expendable Endowment A consolidation of gifts and donations, which must be invested to produce income and where either income, or income and/or capital, can be used for the general purposes of the charity.
+Specific Purpose Endowments Donations where related income, or income and capital, can be used for the following purposes of the charity: Herd Endowment Fund Rank Biochemistry Fellowship Sir G White Fellowship The Alexander Mosley Fellowship in Engineering Fund Edgar Jones Fund To support an Engineering fellowship.
+To support a Biochemistry fellowship.
+To support an English fellowship.
+To support an Engineering fellowship.
+To support two fellowships, fund the Edgar Jones leavers dinner, fund philosophy prizes with the residuary balance to be used for the educational benefit of undergraduate members of the College during their course of study.
+Laura Ashley Holding Oxford Bursaries Fund - To support undergraduate Oxford Bursaries.
+Barron History Teaching Fellowship Earth Sciences Teaching Fellowship Fund The Simpson Fund Other Specific Expendable Endowment funds with balances - To support a variety of purposes, student grants / prizes / bursaries / hardship, chapel & library running costs, fellowships and other teaching costs.

+Restricted Funds: Donations and Gifts where both income and capital can be used for the following purposes of the charity: Student Hardship Fund Deferred Capital Staircase II renovation Crowther Student Support Fund Engineering Fund Sports Fund History Fellowship College Maintenance To support students in hardship.
+To fund fixed asset projects.
+To support the Staircase II renovation project.
+To support students and Oxford Bursaries.
+To support the teaching of engineering.
+To support College sport.
+To support a History Fellowship.
+To support the College's maintenance programme.
+Castle Hill House Project Other restricted funds with balances under £50K To support the Castle Hill House student accommodation capital project To support a variety of purposes, student grants / prizes / bursaries / hardship, College running costs, fellowships and other teaching costs.